 **This is the first post in my series Essentials of Self Care.
-For more ways to soothe your soul, read my second post in this series, Essentials of Self Care: Breathe.
+For more ways to soothe your soul, read Essentials of Self Care: Breathe,

 Self care is hard.
 It shouldn’t be hard, since most of the common choices for self care actions are pretty enjoyable.
 With some exceptions, many of the things we naturally enjoy can provide us with nurturing, rejuvenation, and comfort.
 Sports and exercise strengthen our bodies as they simultaneously release endorphins that leave us feeling like the hard work was worth it.
 A day at the spa, or even just a long hot shower, can bring a feeling of both relaxation and renewal.
 But I struggle to make time for the self care I need, and based on the many health articles I see on this subject, I’m not alone.
 There are plenty of ways to care for ourselves, and most people can probably name at least a few things they know are good ways to care for their bodies and minds.
 So why do we fail to actually do these things if we enjoy them and they’re good for us?